Segovia has an exceptional monumental offer, which has allowed it to be recognized as a World Heritage city by UNESCO.

 The Cathedral of Segovia in Gothic style, reigns the Plaza Mayor, sharing epacio with the Town Hall, the Juan Bravo Theater or the church of San Miguel (displaced from its primitive location in the center of the square, where Queen Isabel the Catholic was proclaimed) .
 In addition to its impressive exterior view, you can not miss some of the secrets inside the Cathedral, among others the first book printed in Spain.

-The Alcázar de Segovia, located at the exit of the city towards the episcopal village of Turégano, dominates the city of Segovia immersing us in a fairy tale, which has recently been restored.
-Inside, highlights the padio de armas converted into a church and the belfry that gives a unique character to the set of towers and walls.
+The Alcázar of Segovia, located at the exit of the city towards the episcopal village of Turégano, dominates the city of Segovia immersing us in a fairy tale, which has recently been restored.
+Inside, the parade of arms converted into a church and the belfry that gives a unique character to the set of towers and walls stands out.

 As you can see Segovia is a city to discover, before leaving you can not forget to pay homage and enjoy the Segovian gastronomy, a mixture of tradition and modernity.